FEATUREDINTERVIEWS

 James Hunt and Johnny Carson were Dynamic carving out the foundation of Fort Lauderdale and Coral Springs, Florida from barren land | Photo Credit: Jack Drury

 In early 1949, Hunt placed a call to Galt to inform him that a development plan was underway that would disconnect a portion of his property between new home site and the Intracoastal waterway development.
 He advised Galt to purchase enough of the developer’s terrain to halt the plan.
 Galt acted upon Hunt’s advice and would in appreciation later grant an invitation to get together.
-This introduction brought Hunt and his new partner, Steve Calder, the opportunity to purchase 500 acres of Galt’s coveted land.
+This introduction facilitated Hunt and his new partner, Steve Calder, the opportunity to purchase 500 acres of Galt’s coveted land.

 Greatly pleased with their well-planned and structured development, Galt sold the remaining 2466 acres for just under $19,389,000, in October of 1953 (approximately $143,000,000 in today’s dollars) making it the largest real estate deal in the country.
 On this soil, Hunt built the Ocean Manor Resort, the first luxury hi-rise hotel built directly on Fort Lauderdale Beach.
 This laid the foundation for the Galt Ocean Mile boom and the city’s coastal corridor.